zophiezlan/tsdice/README.md

 # tsDice | tsParticles Scene Randomiser

 Welcome to **tsDice**, an interactive playground for creating and discovering beautiful, dynamic particle animations.
-Built on the powerful [tsParticles](https://github.com/tsparticles/tsparticles) library, this tool allows you to generate, tweak, and share an endless variety of particle "scenes" right in your browser.
+Built on the powerful [tsParticles](https://github.com/tsparticles/tsparticles) library, this tool allows you to generate, tweak, and explore an endless variety of particle "scenes" right in your browser.

 Whether you're looking for inspiration for a web project or just want a mesmerising visual experience, the Scene Randomiser has you covered.

+---

+## Project Concept & Unique Approach

+The primary purpose of `tsDice` is to serve as a random configuration generator for the `tsParticles` library.
+Instead of requiring manual setup of the many available options, the application procedurally generates and applies settings to rapidly discover complex visual combinations.
+It is intended for creative exploration and providing inspiration for further development.

+The application achieves this through several core mechanisms:

+* **Granular Randomisation:** `tsDice` categorises `tsParticles` settings into distinct groups like Appearance, Movement, Interaction, and Special FX.
+Each shuffle button triggers a dedicated generator function (e.g., `generateAppearance()`) that modifies only its specific part of the main `tsParticles` configuration object.
+* **"Chaos Level" Abstraction:** The "Chaos Level" slider is an application-level control, not a native `tsParticles` setting.
+Its value is used as a variable within the generation functions to scale multiple random parameters simultaneously, such as particle count, speed, and the probability of enabling physics-based effects.
+* **Configuration Persistence (History & Sharing):** The application can serialize the entire `tsParticles` configuration object (`currentConfig`) into a string.
+    * The **History** function stores these serialized configurations in an array to provide an undo stack.
+    * The **Share** function uses the `lz-string` library to compress the configuration string into a URL-safe format for distribution.

 ---